dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 ##### Scaffolded by default

-A default install of Laravel [has everything you need](https://laravel.com/docs/frontend#writing-vue-components) to enhance your server-rendered (Blade) templates with Vue components!
+A default install of Laravel [has everything you need](https://laravel.com/docs/frontend#writing-vue-components) to begin enhancing your server-rendered (Blade) templates with Vue components.
+No setup necessary.

 ###### Compiling assets